hence-io/hence-inquisitor/README.md

 There are any number of way of creating a slush scaffolding generator, and while it is open and unrestricted, something is lost when no standards are applied to the process in how to build these.

-Glush-util in part was born out of this, seeing the need and desire of having some reusable scaffolding structure, while remaining as flexible as possible.
+Inquisitor in part was born out of this, seeing the need and desire of having some reusable scaffolding structure, while remaining as flexible as possible.
 One library in particular was leveraged to help achieve this goal in managing a console based installer, and that library is [inquirer](https://github.com/sboudrias/Inquirer.js).